mikail2004/Tumor-T-Cell-Action/README.md

 # Tumor-T-Cell-Action
 The growth of tumors attracts a response by the immune system in the form of T-Cells.
 T-Cells struggle to deal with tumors due to a variety of complications, resulting in terminal exhaustion characterized by loss of function and proliferative capacity.
 However, solid tumors frequently harbor large infiltrates of non-exhausted bystander T-Cells with intact cytolytic potential.

-This project aims to use public data regarding the composition of cells at a tumor site (Colorectal Cancer) to identify not only bystander T-Cells but also compare them to their accompanying exhausted T-Cells to mark worthy cells capable of fighting tumors.
-Worthiness is based on possession of requisite genes to fight tumors whilst not having genes associated with exhaustion.
+This project aims to use public data regarding the composition of cells at a tumor site (Colorectal Cancer) to identify not only bystander T-Cells but also compare them to their accompanying exhausted T-Cells to quantify a T-Cell Engager Worthiness Score.
+This metric scores single cells based on preserved cytotoxic machinery and CD3 receptor availability against the absence of co-inhibitory checkpoint receptors.
 All code is in `data_analysis.py`.

 ## Gene & Cell Analysis
 Grouping Cells from the Original Dataset